Today, about 235 million acres of federal wildlands have been permanently protected as wilderness, parks, refuges or other protected areas.

 Wilderness is also the term used for the government’s highest form of land protection — federally designated wilderness.
 There are many ways to protect America’s wilderness.
 In protecting wilderness, we are safeguarding for current and future generations the outdoor spaces enjoyed by every American.

 Wilderness areas are designated by Congress on federal public lands.
 The Wilderness Act established the National Wilderness Preservation System (NWPS) to include all designated Wilderness areas.
-The wilderness system now includes nearly 110 million acres in 662 Wilderness areas.
+The wilderness system now includes 111 million acres in hundreds of wilderness areas.

 The lands that can be designated as wilderness are: